-In the Enterprise version of Zendesk, you can analyze how your business rules affect your support workflow.
+You can analyze your business rules with Rules analysis available on Enterprise.
 For example, suppose that you'd like to understand how a particular group or agent is being assigned tickets or you want to optimize how tags are used across your Zendesk so you'd like to see how they're currently being used.
 Rather than manually inspecting each business rule to assess their downstream effects on the workflow, Zendesk provides you with a tool for inspecting what can be a complex web of interactions.

 - To locate the business rules that assign tickets to a specific agent.
 This can be helpful when an agent leaves for example.